Tomodachi Life Face Paint: Complete Guide (2026)

 Symmetry Trick

 Paint one half of the face first, then: Select → Duplicate (+) → ZL Flip.
 This mirrors your work to the other side perfectly.
 Works for any symmetrical design.
+See the full mirror face paint guide for alignment steps and grid tips.

 Alpha Lock